 For more detailed discussion and screenshots of actual Central & Southern African results click on the link below:

 “West African” or more appropriately “Niger-Congo”

 This category includes the biggest number and also most wideranging set of samples from not only within West Africa (as most ordinary people would define it…) but also outside of it, namely the Luhya from Kenya and unspecified “Bantu” from the HGDP collection, most likely also from Kenya and even South Africa (sic!).
-Predictably therefore this socalled “West African” category has become an overdominant fit-all category for Afro-diasporeans and most West, Central and even Southern Africans as well.
-Reducing their diverse ethnic & regional origins to just one monolithic label which isn’t accurate even… More logically it seems 23andme was aiming to describe the shared ancestral connections for all Niger-Congo speakers, incl. the Bantu speakers who according to theory have migrated in ancient times from Nigeria/Cameroon.
+Predictably therefore this socalled “West African” category has become the catch-all category for Afro-Diasporans and most West, Central and even Southern Africans as well.
+Reducing their diverse ethnic & regional origins to just one monolithic blanket label which isn’t accurate even… More logically it seems 23andme was aiming to describe the shared ancestral connections for all Niger-Congo speakers, incl. the Bantu speakers who according to theory have migrated in ancient times from Nigeria/Cameroon.
 Naturally there was huge disappointment when 23andme first came out with this update and i’ve read some people still being outraged by it.

 To be fair the underlying problem of missing adequate African reference populations is common to other DNA testing companies as well.
 And designing reliably predictive and mutually exclusive West or Central African subcategories is more complex than one might imagine.
 Although AncestryDNA did succeed in making considerable progress in this regard.
 What bothers me the most personally is the lack of clarifying communication from 23andme towards their customers.
 Leaving them to sort it out for themselves how to make sense of these highly confusing Ancestry Composition categories.